Frequently Asked Questions

 - What happens to my financial aid if I study abroad?

-- Why was my financial aid award decreased?
+- Why did my financial aid offer decrease?

-- How do I appeal my financial aid award decision?
+- How do I appeal my financial aid offer?

 - How do I obtain money for my travel expenses?